Dhghomon/easy_rust/README.md

 - `.iter_mut()` for an iterator of mutable references
 - `.into_iter()` for an iterator of values (not references)

-A `for` loop is actually just an iterator that uses `.iter_mut()`.
-That's why you can change the values when you use it.
+A `for` loop is actually just an iterator that owns its values.
+That's why it can make it mutable and then you can change the values when you use it.

 We can use iterators like this: